 - If an auctioneer is “engaged in the business” of selling firearms, he or she (or that business entity) needs to licensed as a Federal Firearms License.

-- The sole circumstance where an auctioneer selling guns would not be considered engaged in the business appears to be an occasional onsite auction where a single unique seller maintains control and possession of all the guns at that location from prior to the auctioneer’s involvement through delivery to the buyers (constituting the auctioneer assisting with private sales.)
+- The sole circumstance where an auctioneer selling guns would not be considered engaged in the business appears to be an occasional onsite auction where a single unique seller maintains control and possession of all the guns at that location from prior to the auctioneer’s involvement through delivery to the buyers (constituting the auctioneer assisting with private in-state sales.)

 - This single-seller allowance (#2 above) could as well involve a single unique seller who is a Federal Firearms Licensee who owns all the guns being sold at auction.